orans24/Matlabstocks/README.md

 # Matlabstocks
-stocks prediction using FFNN in matlab
+University project for predicting stocks using FFNN on Matlab.
+Hebrew description inside the PDF.